Martial Arts / Karate Do / Health

 of this, I went down with a kick to the

-chest (which I saw coming but was unable (no muscle energy) to block).
+chest (which I saw coming but was unable (may arms felt like

 - Apparently my Sensei would have sent in more opponents until I did go down because